 Phone: 604-522-9669

 Emergency shelter for adults experiencing homelessness.
 Run by Progressive Housing.
-Transgender and non-binary people are welcome but dorms are separated by male and female.
-Harm reduction supplies are available, safe injection site.
+Transgender and non-binary people are welcome.
+Harm reduction supplies are available.

 Email: BWS@progressivehousing.net